Harold Ramirez Player Props: Rays vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 9.1 K/9, the 10th-best in the league.
+- The pitching staff for the Orioles has a collective nine K/9, which ranks 11th in the league.

-- The Orioles have a 4.45 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles' 4.34 team ERA ranks 16th among all MLB pitching staffs.

-- The Orioles rank 18th in baseball in home runs surrendered (42 total, 1.2 per game).
+- Orioles pitchers combine to give up 46 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- The Orioles will send Gibson (4-1) to the mound for his eighth start of the season.
-He is 4-1 with a 4.61 ERA and 27 strikeouts through 41 2/3 innings pitched.
+- Kremer makes the start for the Orioles, his eighth of the season.
+He is 3-1 with a 5.80 ERA and 28 strikeouts in 35 2/3 innings pitched.

-- In his most recent time out on Wednesday, the right-hander tossed 6 2/3 innings against the Kansas City Royals, giving up six earned runs while surrendering 10 hits.
+- The right-hander last pitched on Friday against the Atlanta Braves, when he tossed six innings, allowing one earned run while giving up six hits.

+- The 27-year-old has an ERA of 5.80, with 7.1 strikeouts per nine innings, in seven games this season.
+Opponents have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.